-fig2.4 Structure of the double loop PID control system

-As shown in fig 2.4, the input of outer loop controller is the error between the desired location and real location, while the outputs are the desired roll angle and pitch angle, as well as the control value U_1 .
+Fig2.4 Structure of the double loop PID control system As shown in Fig 2.4, the input of outer loop controller is the error between the desired location and real location, while the outputs are the desired roll angle and pitch angle, as well as the control value U_1 .
 The input of the inner loop is the error between the desired attitude and real attitude, while the outputs are the control values for roll channel, pitch channel and yaw channel named U_2 , U_3 and U_4 .
 As a classical control method, PID has many benefits such as simple structure, satisfactory control performance etc, and fits the double loop control.
-The expression of positional PID is:

-$$u(k) = k_p e(k) + k_i \sum{j=0}^{k} e_j T + k_d \frac{e(k) - e(k-1)}{T}$$

-D. Navigation System

-The key issues of this mission are the localization and navigation for the UAV.
+The expression of positional PID is: $$u(k) = k_p e(k) + k_i \sum{j=0}^{k} e_j T + k_d \frac{e(k) - e(k-1)}{T}$$ D. Navigation System The key issues of this mission are the localization and navigation for the UAV.

 The hardware of the navigation system is based on a VIA EPIA-P830 IPC, which is pico-ITX embedded compact native X86 main board, and a URG laser range finder and two cameras.
 The IPC is used to process the data from laser and cameras and then transform the results to the flight control system; at the same time, it also monitors the attitude of the aircraft.
 The navigation system communicates with the flight control system though serial port, by sending the commands in string format.
 The laser range finder is used for self-localization, obstacle avoidance and path planning of the aircraft.
 As the map is mostly given, a grid map is drawn as an indication of indoor environment and then laser is used to acquire environment data.
-The method of grid map is based on MLE (maximum likelihood estimation)^[5] and is used to estimate the most probable position of the aircraft.
+The process result of the laser is shown in Fig2.5.